gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 ## What to do if you have symptoms

 * Please Self-Test!
 If you've not brought a test with you, please ask the registration desk. **PLEASE MAKE SURE YOUR MASK IS PROPERLY FITTED IF YOU HAVE SYMPTOMS**.
 To take the test, please find a place that is relatively quiet and away from people: these tests are likely to make you sneeze.
 The staff at the registration desk will help guide you to a location (your hotel room is ideal, for example).
 You'll need about 15 minutes to determine your status.
 Please do this as soon as you can - the modern variants of Omicron can transmit between unmasked individuals very quickly.
+* If you have symptoms that are consistent with COVID please attend the workshop remotely until you test negative with a PCR test.
+  * All in-person participants will get links to Zoom rooms - please see the daily emails for zoom links!
   * University of Washington offers PCR testing.
 [Look for the University District testing option here](https://www.uwmedicine.org/coronavirus/testing).
 These are PCR tests, which means results can take up to 48 hours to be reported.
 You'll need your medical insurance (if you are uninsured, then testing is free).
-* If you have symptoms that are consistent with COVID please attend the workshop remotely.
-  * All in-person participants will get links to Zoom rooms - please see the daily emails!
   * For more information on COVID symptoms, please see the [CDC site](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html).
-* If you are experiencing expected allergy-like symptoms, please see the "What should I do if my symptom's are due to seasonal allergies" on the [UW FAQ](https://www.washington.edu/coronavirus/staff-faq/)
+If you are experiencing expected allergy-like symptoms, please see the "What should I do if my symptom's are due to seasonal allergies" on the [UW FAQ](https://www.washington.edu/coronavirus/staff-faq/)

 ## What to do if you test positive